-Being a care manager, Marie knows firsthand what it takes to manage the extensive workloads that come with the job and can share keys to success for other care managers out there.
+Being a care manager, Marie knows firsthand what it takes to manage the extensive workloads that come with the job and can share keys to success with other care managers out there.

 Patti Russ’s clinical knowledge provides insight into the clinical side of the role.

 In this article, we’ll leverage Marie and Patti’s experience to walk through the job duties and general role of a care manager, giving you insight into the day-to-day responsibilities of their important position.